Maine Black Bears men's ice hockey: Red Gendron era (2013–2021)

-On May 17, 2013, University of Maine Paul W. Ferguson and Director of Athletics Steve Abbott introduced Red Gendron as the fifth men's hockey head coach in the history of the University of Maine.
+On May 17, 2013, University of Maine Paul W. Ferguson and director of athletics Steve Abbott introduced Red Gendron as the fourth men's hockey head coach in the history of the University of Maine.
 Gendron's first major step towards rebuilding Maine hockey came on June 10, 2013 when he named former Maine Black Bear and NHL player Ben Guité as his first assistant coach.
 On June 25, 2013, Gendron announced, longtime NHL coach and scout Jay Leach as associate head coach.
 Like Gendron, Leach previously served as an assistant coach for UMaine hockey under Shawn Walsh.

-The program has continued to struggle under Red Gendron; the Black Bears have posted just two winning seasons since 2012, and in 2014–15, they finished dead last in the Hockey East standings, with an abysmal 8-24-6 overall record, their worst season since 1982.
+The program continued to struggle under Red Gendron; the Black Bears have posted just two winning seasons since 2012, and in 2014–15, they finished dead last in the Hockey East standings, with an abysmal 8-24-6 overall record, their worst season since 1982.
 In April 2017, Jay Leach announced his retirement from the program.
-Coach Guite replaced him as Associate Head Coach.
+Coach Guite replaced him as associate head coach.
 That July, the program hired former Maine goaltender Alfie Michaud as assistant coach.
 In the 2017–18 season, the team began to make progress, posting an 18-16-4 record, including a nine-game unbeaten streak.
 The team's overall record fell back slightly to 15-17-4 in the 2018–19 season, but their Hockey East conference record climbed to 11-9-4, good for sixth place out of eleven teams.
 The following season saw the most successful campaign of Gendron's tenure.
 The team was picked to finish 8th in Hockey East play, and the season opener resulted in a 7–0 loss at Providence, the worst season-opening loss in program history.
 However, despite the poor start, the team exceeded its meager expectations; backed by goaltender Jeremy Swayman, the Black Bears managed to finished the regular season with an 18-11-5 record (12-9-3 HEA), finishing 4th in the league and earning home ice in the Hockey East quarterfinals for the first time since 2012.
 However, on March 12, 2020, the NCAA hockey season was cancelled due to the COVID-19 pandemic.
 Gendron was named Hockey East Coach of the Year; Swayman was named Hockey East Player of the Year and the Mike Richter Award as the nation's top goaltender, becoming the first Black Bear to earn the award.

 Shortly after the end of Maine's abbreviated 2020–21 season, Gendron died following a medical episode while on a golf course.